 4 Easy Steps To Closing Your Energy Efficient Shutters This Winter, Detroit, MI!12/29/2015Steve Hill Each winter, savvy landlords in Detroit are looking for things to do to get maximum energy efficiency for their homes.
 There’s more to it than covering your windows with any window treatment.
 Increasing energy efficiency starts with the right window treatments.
 And that’s shutters - the right shutters.
-When closed all the way, the energy efficient shutters will keep the house at a pleasant temperature.
+When closed all the way, the energy efficient shutters will keep the space at a pleasant temperature.
 Here are 4 easy steps to closing Polywood® plantation shutters for maximum energy efficiency this winter season, Detroit, MI!
 Ultimate Energy Efficiency Starts With The Right Indoor Shutters In Detroit Window coverings such as curtains, blinds, and shades are fabricated from elements that are poor insulators.
 Most of the materials are porous, and they leave some space around the border of the material that lets in chilly air during the winter.
 Plantation shutters are the most energy efficient window treatment in Detroit, MI.
 That’s because of the frame which seals every corner of the window and the quality material the shutter parts are made of.
 Polywood plantation shutters are fashioned with a frame to seal off the sides of the window.
 They’re manufactured from a solid polymer, and have exclusive weatherstripping.
 All this together means Polywood shutters minimize airflow by up to 30%.
 And insulate 70% better than a similar solid wood shutter.
 This makes for the most energy efficient shutters.
 The Guide To Closing Your Shutters To Maximize Energy Efficiency In The Winter 1.
 Close The Panels: If the shutter panels are resting on one or both sides of the window, gently swing them to cover the window pane.
 This will create a second layer to the cooler temperatures of Detroit winters.
 2. Interlock The Weatherstripping As you’re shutting the panels, ensure that you interlock the weatherstripping.
 This is an exclusive item that only comes on Polywood shutters from Sunburst Shutters Detroit.
 The layer of weatherstripping covers the vertical sides of the panels where they close in the heart of your window.
 Make sure the weatherstripping material interlocks to seal off air and light.
 3. Close The Louvers Commonly, plantation shutters have a front mount tilt rod.
 Push the tilt rod inward and upward to tilt the shutter louvers up.
 When the louvers are adjusted, the interior shutters are entirely sealed.
 In this position, the shutter louvers are blocking air and light, thanks to the way Polywood louvers are designed.
 For rear mount tilt rods, simply push one louver up and the other louvers move up with it.
-4. Push the tilt rod into the mousehole Once all the louvers are tilted upward, press the top of the tilt rod into the mousehole-shaped notch in the shutter frame.
+4. Push the tilt rod into the mousehole Once all the louvers are tilted upward, press the top of the tilt rod into the mousehole in the shutter frame.
 It ensures the louvers are shut to the max.
 The shutters are more effective at blocking light and temperature now that the louvers are vertical.
-See this video for a step-by-step on closing your Polywood shutters to maximize energy efficiency.
+See this video for a step-by-step of how to close your Polywood shutters to maximize energy efficiency.
 Contact Your Local Specialist About Energy Efficient Shutters In Detroit, MIGot more questions on how to utilize your window shutters for maximum energy efficiency?
 Want to purchase energy efficient window shutters in Detroit, MI?
 Our professionals have the answers to any and all your questions and walk you through choosing energy efficient shutters.
 Call us at 248-429-9294 or fill out the form below to schedule a free in-home design consultation today!